 The balance between writing and editing is also tricky.
 Writing is a flow.
 The better and stronger the flow the better the story telling.
 First drafts are messy.
 They need a lot of editing to become readable.
 Too many typos, awkward phrases, and plot collisions limit a reader’s experience.
 Editing kills flow.
 Oil and water.
 Both are necessary and they need to be separated like brawling siblings.

 I’m 70 this year.
-No longer attached to wanting to publish.
-I have several manuscripts to put up here, all of which need some more editing.
+No longer attached to publishing.
+I have several manuscripts to put up here, all of which need editing.
 You are welcome to come along.
 Patience required.